 At the foot of the steps to the Uppatasanti Pagoda.

 Kalaw is a small town in the Shan mountains whose origins date back to the British colonial days.
 It is now a hub for intrepid trekkers and hippie hikers.
 Kalaw is interesting enough for a pit-stop if you're passing through but probably isn't worth a special detour if you're not.
 Of note was the faded glittery stupa of the Aung Chan Tha Zedi pagoda and the vista over the marketplace which can be sampled by climbing the steps to the modest Buddhist monastery on top of the hill, which we did at sunset for a misty, evocative view over the town.
-With steps climbed and with photographs taken, we were on our way to our final destination of the day: Nyaungshwe, home to the iconic Lake Inle.
+With steps climbed and with photographs taken, we were on our way to our final destination of the day: Nyaungshwe, home to the truly iconic Lake Inle.

 The Kalaw horizon at dusk.

-The time we spent at Nyaungshwe and Lake Inle was some of the best I have experienced travelling.
+The time we spent at Nyaungshwe and Lake Inle was some of the most memorable I have experienced travelling.
 We arrived in Nyaungshwe, from Kalaw, at night.
 It was dark and cold, I was tired and hungry and the smoky smell of camp fires filled the air.
 We checked into the family-run Aquarius Inn, a friendly place where the children carried our bags up to the room and where geckos were permanent residents in our bathroom.
 We headed for a restaurant recommended in our Lonely Planet Guide to Burma (hardly adventurous, I know, but that shows just how tired we were).
 Nyaungshwe is located in a high altitude part of the country making it distinctly chilly.
 The large lake itself, the biggest in Burma, cools the place even further.
 This necessitated the donning of extra layers and an additional pair of socks on several occasions - an unanticipated contrast with the sticky, humid weather back in Rangoon.
 I secretly congratulated myself for my foresight in packing warmer layers in my backpack.